Khao Manee: Introduction worldwide

-The Khao Manee was said to be kept and bred initially by Siam royals, as was the case with other rare colored cats such as the Siamese.
+The Khao Manee was said to be kept and bred initially by Siam royals, as was the case with other rare coloured cats such as the Siamese.
 Breeders in Thailand are promoting and breeding the Khao Manee in the effort of preserving its lineage and breed standard.
 The first Khao Manee cat imported to the United States arrived in 1999 when Colleen Freymuth imported 12 Khao Manees.
 In 2004, she was joined by Frédéric Lachaud-Goedert in France who began another breeding program.
-With the help of Janet Poulsen, an edifying contributor to the establishment of the breed, they worked to have the breed recognized in all the world's cat registries.
-Breeders in the West are still working to promote and establish foundation lines for the Khao Manee.
+With the help of Janet Poulsen, an edifying contributor to the establishment of the breed, they worked to have the breed recognised in all the world's cat registries.